 Mix together chilled and shredded pork with a BBQ sauce of your choice.
 Spread a thin layer over a large whole grain or spinach tortilla.
 Prepare a simple cole-slaw with shredded carrots and cabbage to top of the pork layer.
 Fold or roll up the tortilla as best as you can and enjoy!

 3. Thermos Italian Tomato Bisque

 You can make your own tomato base or use canned tomato soup.
 Watch out for hidden sodium!
 For a home-made version, boil a can of organic stewed tomatoes with a low sodium chicken or vegetable broth.
 Add in a sprig of rosemary, tyme, and few chopped basil leaves.

-Dice half an onion and a couple cloves of garlic, mixing them into the soup.
+Dice half an onion and a couple of cloves of garlic, mixing them into the soup.
 Spice it up with garlic and onion powders, pepper, and Italian seasoning.

 *Tip– For a heartier bisque, prepare bite-sized meatballs and combine them into the soup.
 Pair with bread and it’s like a deconstructed meatball sub!